GPNaslund/Thesis/SPP/thesis/method/method.typ

   [], [*Sleep time*], [Measurement the amount of hours slept], [@machine-learning-wearable-technology, @forecasting-migraine-with-ml-based-on-diary-wearable], )

-We have decided to include heart rate and skin temperature in our data processing.
+We have decided to include heart rate and skin temperature [ÄNDRA] in our data processing.
 The selection is based on a combination on what data is available from regular wearables and what health metrics have been shown in previous studies to be of high value.

 == 2.5 Reliability and validity
 === Validity